30 Ways to Save Money + Eat Healthy on a Budget

 - Skip brand names and go generic.
 Most grocery stores now have their own organic generic store brands, which are usually significantly cheaper than name brands.
 Whole Foods 365, Kroger Simple Truth, Publix Greenwise, etc. Shop these brands and you’ll likely save money compared to name brands.

-- Use coupons.
+- Use coupons + rebate apps.
 Check brand websites, follow them on social, or even write in and ask them for coupons.
-You can also check out organic coupon sites, like Mambo Sprouts, All Natural Savings and Organic Deals for healthy, organic food coupons.
+You can also check out healthy coupon sites, like Ibotta, All Natural Savings, BerryCart, and Shopkick (Apple ios or Android here) for healthy, organic food coupons.
 And if you shop at Whole Foods, be sure to download their app, which has tons of coupons and discounts every time you scan the barcode at checkout.

 - Join grocery store loyalty programs.
 Like the Whole Foods app, many stores offer reward programs for shoppers that can add up to big discounts.
-For example, Earth Fare’s Healthy Rewards program gives you a dollar back for every 100 points you earn.
-Fresh Market has their Plus program.
+For example, Fresh Market has their Plus program.
 Likewise, make sure that if you pay with credit cards, you’re using the card that will earn you the most reward points or cash back.
 This is one of the ways that Matt and I have been able to travel the world in first-class for free!
+An Amazon credit card gives you 5% back at both Amazon and Whole Foods.

 - Eat out less.
 If you’re trying to save money on food, eat at home as much as possible.
 Eating out at restaurants is always going to be more expensive than cooking at home, which is also healthier and better for you!